Miles Vorkosigan: Mid life—30s on

 In "Winterfair Gifts", they are married during the mid-winter festival that marks the beginning of a new year on Barrayar, and survive yet another attack in which Ekaterin is poisoned by one of Miles' Auditorial suspects.
 The plot is foiled by Taura, one of his many former lovers, and Roic, one of his Armsmen.

 Their honeymoon is delayed by a considerable period, during which they conceive twins who are nurtured in uterine replicators; while this is by now normal for well-to-do Barrayaran couples, it also conveniently allows the happy couple to leave the planet while their unborn children remain safely at home.
 In Diplomatic Immunity, Emperor Gregor dispatches his youngest Auditor to defuse a diplomatic crisis at a Quaddie space station.
 The couple becomes embroiled in yet another deadly, complicated situation involving potential war with Cetaganda.
 Happily, Miles survives a near-death illness caused by exposure to a Cetagandan nanotech biological weapon, though he does suffer permanent damage, and they are able to return to Barrayar just in time for their children's birth—a son named Aral Alexander and a daughter named Helen Natalia.

 Countship

 Following the death of his father from a brain aneurysm on Sergyar, Miles, at age 39, succeeds to the Countship of the Vorkosigan District.
 At that time, he has a stepson (Nikolai [approximately 17]), a son (Aral Alexander [5]), and three daughters (Helen Natalia [5], Lizzie [3], and Taurie [10 months]).
-In Gentleman Jole and the Red Queen, Alex and Helen are 11, Elizabeth is 8, Taura is 5 and Selig with his not-twin Simone are two-ish.
+In Gentleman Jole and the Red Queen, Alex and Helen are 11, Elizabeth is 8, Taurie is 5 and Selig with his not-twin Simone are two-ish.

+Bujold has stated that she feels Miles dies at age 57; however, when later asked if she still had that opinion, she emphasized that "The writer should always reserve the right to have a better idea."